 The Malaga Fair is definitely one not to miss!
 Find out more here https://www.guidetomalaga.com/events-in-malaga/summer-in-malaga/all-the-fun-of-the-malaga-fair/

 August 24: Boloencierro in Mataelpino, Madrid

 Not so much ‘running of the bulls’ but ‘running of the balls’, the Boloencierro is exclusive to the town of Mataelpino, a village in the Sierra de Guadarrama.

-In 2011, the cash strapped town couldn’t afford to host a more traditional style bull run so looked for another way to continue to host the event without the usual expense.
+In 2011, the cash-strapped town couldn’t afford to host a more traditional style bull run so looked for another way to continue to host the event without the usual expense.

-Mayor, Javier de los Nietos is said to have been the one to come up with the idea with the name Boloencierro a combination of the Spanish words "bolo" or ball and "encierro" or bull run.
+Mayor, Javier de los Nietos is said to have been the one to come up with the idea of the name Boloencierro a combination of the Spanish words "bolo" or ball and "encierro" or bull run.

-During the Boloencierro, a 3 metre wide, 150-kilo foam ball is rolled down the street with the objective being to avoid it at all costs.
+During the Boloencierro, a 3-metre wide, 150-kilo foam ball is rolled down the street with the objective being to avoid it at all costs.
 There is also an event for the little one’s featuring a smaller ball so that everyone has the opportunity to get involved.